tylerbutler/engineer/engineer/docs_source/themes.rst

+.. currentmodule:: engineer.conf

 ======
 Themes
 ======

-Engineer includes a bundled default theme called :doc:`dark_rainbow` and will include other themes soon.
-You can also create your own themes if you like.
+Engineer currently includes two bundled themes: :ref:`dark rainbow` and :ref:`oleb`.
+You can also :doc:`create your own themes <dev/theme_creation>` if you like.

+.. seealso:: :doc:`dev/theme_creation`

 .. _bundled themes: